 One of the best entries I've read so far :)

 Interesting story.
 I'm sorry to say it didn't really capture my attention.
 Maybe ou could work on that?

-about 6 years ago Adam Stephen Awesome Belcher said:
+over 6 years ago Adam Stephen Awesome Belcher said:

 You've got a good narrative voice, but it occasionally feels like just a bit of a rant at everything you hate.
 Christmas TV is awesome!